Elfsquad/docs/README.md

 # Elfsquad Docs
 This repository contains the documentation for our REST API.
-Visit GitHub Pages to see the documentation.
+Visit https://docs.elfsquad.io/ to see the documentation.